 For detailed information on how to sign up for Facebook Fundraising Tools, how the tools work, and whether your organization is eligible, please see #7 in the post, 10 Online Fundraising Best Practices for Nonprofits.

 Once approved for the tools, the first step is to add a “Donate” button to your Facebook Page.
 For example, the Humane Society of the United States:

 As mentioned, 97% of all Facebook revenue was donated through peer-to-peer Facebook Fundraisers.
 Not enabling your Facebook followers to create Fundraisers for your nonprofit is an opportunity lost.

 That said, imagine if nonprofits made a concerted effort to ask their followers to create Birthday Fundraisers on Facebook!
-That can be done through Facebook posts, on your website, or via email if you have your subscriber’s birth dates.
-Most nonprofits don’t want to promote Facebook Fundraisers because they do not get the contact information of their fundraisers or their donors (only their email address if the donor opts-in to provide it), but if Facebook is where your supporters want to fundraise, it’s worth considering proactively using and promoting Facebook Fundraisers.
+Your nonprofit can do so in Facebook posts, on your website, or via email if you have your subscriber’s birth dates.
+Most nonprofits don’t want to promote Facebook Fundraisers because Facebook does not provide the contact information of fundraisers or their donors (only their email address if the donor opts-in to provide it), but if Facebook is where your supporters want to fundraise, it’s worth considering proactively using and promoting Facebook Fundraisers.
 For example, Wildlife SOS has an engaged, loyal following and they regularly ask their followers to create Fundraisers:

 Customized for small nonprofits on a limited budget, the Social Media Best Practices for Nonprofits webinar highlights current trends in using social media for fundraising, advocacy, and storytelling.

 6) Create a Nonprofit Page Fundraiser for important, timely campaigns.